GeneralMeow/portfolioSite/README.md

 # portfolioSite
+1.git clone repo to your terminal

-to run:
+2.to run:
 ```
 npm start
 ```

-navigate to localhost:3000
+3.navigate to localhost:3000